Time to market

 Development was carried out in close cooperation with sales, back office, marketing, and IT.
 The challenge was to merge the requirements of all these stakeholders into a consistent operating concept – user-centered, technically scalable, and legally sound.

 A service-oriented platform architecture was built that maps all components – from address and availability data to product information and order processing – in a modular way.
-Each system module follows an API-first approach and is accessible via clearly defined interfaces – so processes can be seamlessly, automatically, and reusable integrated into existing and future systems.
+Each system module follows an API-first approach and is accessible via clearly defined interfaces – so processes can be seamlessly, automatically, and reusably integrated into existing and future systems.

 The aim was an ordering process that met two core criteria: legal compliance under the distance selling law and maximum user-friendliness despite complex data structures.
 Users should only see information and options relevant to their context – supplemented by helpful tips and logical groupings.